-Others, it turns out, are very good at uncovering the fallacies in our arguments, just as we are very good at exposing the fallacies that have crept into the reasoning of others.
-Only, we seem to lose most of this ability when it comes to our own beliefs and arguments (remember the ‘bias blindspot’ discussed in the tutorial).
-As a result, groups generally come to more accurate beliefs than individuals.
-That phenomenon is often referred to as the 'wisdom of the crowds' (Surowiecki 2004).
+Other people, it turns out, are very good at uncovering the fallacies in our arguments, just as we are very good at exposing the fallacies that have crept into the reasoning of others. and yet, we seem to lose most of this ability when it comes to our own beliefs and arguments (remember the ‘bias blind spot’ discussed in the tutorial).
+As a result, groups generally hold more accurate beliefs than individuals.
+This phenomenon is often referred to as the 'wisdom of the crowds' (Surowiecki, 2004).

 At the beginning of the 20th century, Francis Galton, Darwin’s nephew, discovered this phenomenon.
 A large group of people was asked to estimate the weight of an ox.
 It turned out that the median of their answers was extremely accurate (the median answer had an error margin of less than 1%).
 The larger the group, the greater the diversity in the group and the more the opinions of the individuals within the group are formed independently of each other, the more accurate the group becomes.
-The reason for this is that such a form of group thinking corrects for the individual errors and tunnel vision of each of the members of the group.
+The reason for this is that such a form of group thinking corrects individual errors and prohibits individual tunnel vision.

 Large groups consisting of laymen often prove better at making predictions in economic and political contexts than the best experts!
-However, it is crucial that the group does not behave as a group.
-For the wisdom of the crowds to take place, members should not be allowed to communicate and influence each other.
-Otherwise, social emotions such as conformism (ingroup bias) take over and the wisdom of the crowds often disappears.
+It is crucial, however, that the group does not behave as a group.
+For the wisdom of the crowds to materialize, members should not be allowed to communicate and consequently influence each other.
+Otherwise, social emotions such as conformism (ingroup bias) can take over, and the wisdom of the crowds often disappears.

 The overconfidence bias

-By making our beliefs vulnerable in this way, we also get rid of that other bias which follows from the confirmation bias, namely the overconfidence bias.
-We are usually much more certain that we are right about something than is justified.
-Research shows that people who estimate the probability that they are wrong at 1 in 100 are correct only 73% of the time, and even those who are so certain that they estimate the probability of being wrong between 1 in 1000 and 1 a 1.000.000, are only correct 85% of the time (Fischhoff et al 1977)!
+By making our beliefs vulnerable in this way, we also eliminate that other bias which follows from the confirmation bias, namely the overconfidence bias.
+We are usually more convinced that we are right about something than is justified.
+Research shows that people who estimate the probability that they are wrong at 1 in 100 are correct only 73% of the time, and even those who are so certain that they estimate the probability of being wrong between 1 in 1000 and 1 a 1.000.000, are only correct 85% of the time (Fischhoff, et al 1977)!

-Moreover, people who are generally very confident that they are right, predict much worse than people who are less certain.
-This is not surprising in the light of the confirmation bias.
-The more certain we feel, the more we succumb to tunnel vision and the blinder we become to counterevidence.
-To remedy this, we have to get out of our own thinking.
+Moreover, people who are generally very confident that they are right, tend to be much worse at predicting than people who are generally more unsure.
+This is not surprising in the light of the confirmation bias; the more certain we feel, the more easily we succumb to tunnel vision, and the more oblivious to counterevidence we become.
+To remedy this, we must move beyond the confines of our own thinking.
 We must expose our beliefs to the critical gaze of others.
-Only in this way can we rid ourselves of our unfounded certainties.
-Only in this way do we tap into the wisdom of the crowds.
+It is only in this way can we rid ourselves of our unfounded certainties andtap into the wisdom of the crowds.

 The extended mind thesis